google/starlark-go/README.md

 ### Credits

+Skylark was designed and implemented in Java by
+Ulf Adams,
+Lukács Berki
+Jon Brandvein,
+John Field,
+Laurent Le Brun,
+Dmitry Lomov,
+Damien Martin-Guillerez,
+Vladimir Moskva, and
+Florian Weikert,
-Skylark was designed and implemented in Java by Laurent Le Brun, Dmitry Lomov, Jon Brandvin, and Damien Martin-Guillerez, standing on the shoulders of the Python community.
+standing on the shoulders of the Python community.
 The Go implementation was written by Alan Donovan and Jay Conrod;
 its scanner was derived from one written by Russ Cox.